Thermal Pads: Thermal Gap Filler Pads, Thermally Conductive Pads, Thermal Interface Pads

 Thermal Gap Filler Pads

-Gap fillers or gap filler pad materials are thermally conductive pads that have a dough-like consistency.
+A gap filler is a thermally conductive pad with a dough-like consistency.
 These very soft gap fillers are designed to conform to and fill in between inconsistent surfaces as well as fill microscopic voids on contact surfaces.
 As an example, the surface of a heat generating microprocessor and a heat sink will never mate perfectly.
 The air gaps between the surfaces will prohibit good heat transfer.
 By filling these gaps with thermally conductive materials, the heat generated by the microprocessor can be properly managed, which in turn will aid in performance and reliability.
 Due to the cost of gap filler materials, Stockwell Elastomerics takes extra effort to optimize the yield and minimize waste.